denizenslab/denizenslab.github.io/_news/neuroexp_2025.md

 ---
 layout: post
-date: 2025
+date: 2025-02-20
 inline: true
 related_posts: false
 ---

-Keynote, Natural language representations in brains and machines, Explanation in Cognitive Neuroscience Conference, NeuroExp
+"Natural language representations in brains and machines", a keynote by Prof. Deniz at NeuroExp (Explanation in Cognitive Neuroscience Conference).